 The North Koreans were informed they had only seven days in which to exchange a maximum of ₩100,000 (at the time was valued at $40USD), which was further raised to ₩150,000 in hard cash and ₩300,000 within bank accounts.

-Old notes were no longer legal tender on November 30th and onwards.
-The new North Korean won notes didn’t start circulation until December 7th, 2009.
+Old notes were no longer legal tender on November 30th 2009 and onward.
+The new North Korean won notes didn’t start circulation until December 7th 2009.

-In 2014 the highest denomination Korean won note, the ₩5000, was redesigned to remove the face of Kim Il Sung and replace it with his native birth house in Manggyongdae and the International Friendship Exhibition located at Mt.
+In 2014 the highest denomination Korean won note, the ₩5000 (valued at 65 US cents) was redesigned to remove the face of Kim Il Sung and replace it with his native birth house in Manggyongdae and the International Friendship Exhibition located at Mt.
 Myohyang.

-Japanese yen used to be the chosen currency in the eastern port city of Wonsan but as Japanese tourism died down in the 90’s so did the demand for the yen.
+Japanese yen used to be the chosen currency in the eastern port city of Wonsan but as Japanese tourism died down in the 1990s and so did the demand for the yen.
+For more information on how much you should bring to North Korea follow our FAQ guide.

-The unofficial rate of the DPRK won is not what you’d find on XE.com, below are the rates since January 2020.
+The unofficial rate of the North Korea won is not what you’d find on XE.com, below are the rates since January 2020.

 €1 to KPW is ₩8800